3 - 5

 Decode Female Firefly Flash Responses

 If you watch long enough, you can see females in the grass respond to a flying male, and then you can see firsthand what the appropriate timing parameters are of that female flash pattern and how long after the male flash they are responding.
-If you just mimic that, you can call in lots of fireflies, and they’ll come right to you—and they’ll even land in your hand.

 As you observe the flashes of male fireflies, also look for female flash responses.
 How long do they wait to respond, and how many flashes do they respond with?